 (The mother, looking wistful, did not approve.)

 Again from the Oklahoma legislature, a piece of visionary legislation.
 Constance Johnson (D.), state senator from Oklahoma's 48th legislative district, has proposed an amendment to the state's "personhood" bill (SB 1433).
-The full bill stipulates that "the unborn child at every stage of development (has) all the rights, privileges, and immunities available to other persons, citizens, and residents of this state."
+The original bill stipulates that "the unborn child at every stage of development (has) all the rights, privileges, and immunities available to other persons, citizens, and residents of this state."
 Whether these rights, privileges and immunities include license to operate a motor vehicle, voting, buying hard liquor, acquiring marriage, fishing, hunting or gun licenses, or eligibility for high school cheerleader tryouts, was not specified.
 Since it's Oklahoma, I'm guessing that at the very least, marriage and gun licenses are still on the table.
 Protection against unlawful search and seizure is guaranteed by the Constitution, so sonograms are still OK, if suspect (because the technology reveals the will of God before the sell-by date).

 Senator Johnson's amendment to this bit of tomfoolery, written in her own fair hand, requires that "any action in which a man ejaculates or otherwise deposits semen anywhere but in a woman's vagina shall be interpreted and construed as an action against an unborn child."
 It's damnably hard of a woman living in a ranch-and-farm state to strike a blow against onanism and recreational bestiality, but here you have it.
 Read it and weep:

 Her own fair hand